Cistus Plant Care: Tips On Growing The Rockrose

 After fertilizing, provide a thorough watering to help the fertilizer soak into the soil.

-The plant does well in poor soil and tolerates very dry conditions.
+The plant tolerates a range of soil pH levels and does well in poor soil but can do better in good fertility.
 Gravelly, well-draining soil is preferred.

 When planting, be sure to cut through circling roots using sharp shears or a knife.

-Massage the roots to encourage them to spread rather than remaining confined to the planting hole.
+Massage the roots to encourage them to spread rather than remain confined to the planting hole.

-Plant Rockrose during the autumn months, early enough to allow them to establish roots before winter arrives.
+Plant Rockrose during the autumn months and put it in deep soil to allow it to establish roots before winter arrives.

 When you do this, you may not need to irrigate as much (or even at all) when spring and summer arrives.